 For the most part, the types of events that go on my calendar these days fall into one of four categories:

-- Meetings – either at coffee shops or on Skype
+- Meetings – Either at coffee shops or online.

 - Travel – I’m typically out of town at least once a month now, so even big trips can get lost in the jumble of stuff in my brain.
 When I’m traveling, I create all-day events on the calendar that let me know where I’ll be – I don’t block up the time slots.
 Luckily, most airlines also put my flight times on my calendar automatically.